-Using the DVD That Comes With This Text
+Using the Video Resource Center (VRC) That Comes With This Text

-This fifth edition of Clinical Interviewing has an accompanying DVD designed to bring interviewing skills described in this text to life.
-If you decide to use the DVD to supplement your learning, you should be aware of two things:
+This fifth edition of Clinical Interviewing has an accompanying videos hosted online at the VRC designed to bring interviewing skills described in this text to life.
+If you decide to use the videos to supplement your learning, you should be aware of two things:

-First, the DVD is not scripted.
+First, the videos are not scripted.
 Instead of writing out a script to make sure we covered every possible skill in exactly the right order, we decided it would be a better learning tool for you to see us and our colleagues engaging in live and unscripted interviewing interactions.
 This was a judgment call, and some readers may wish for a more mechanical teaching and learning resource.
-However, after watching a number of other DVDs designed to help teach interviewing, counseling, and psychotherapy skills, we decided reality was more engaging than play acting.
+However, after watching a number of other videos designed to help teach interviewing, counseling, and psychotherapy skills, we decided reality was more engaging than play acting.
 In the end, although volunteer clients and therapists were provided with guidelines and outlines about what to cover, the recorded interactions are spontaneous.
 The result: Sometimes specific techniques are illustrated out of sequence.
-For example, in the Basic Listening Skills demonstration featuring Maegan Hopkins as the counselor, Maegan demonstrates the use of an open question . . . even though basic listening skills are the focus in Chapter 3 and questions aren't covered until Chapter 4.
+For example, in the Basic Listening Skills demonstration featuring Maegan Hopkins as the counselor, Maegan demonstrates the use of an open question ... even though basic listening skills are the focus in Chapter 3 and questions aren't covered until Chapter 4.

-Second, the DVD is organized in a way that allows you to access specific content as needed.
-If you go to the main menu of the DVD, you'll find three options:
+Second, the VRC is organized in a way that allows you to access specific content as needed.